 Derivative instruments are recorded at fair value, including those derivatives that are embedded in financial or non-financial contracts that are not closely related to the host contract.
-Canfor utilizes derivative financial instruments in the normal course of its operations as a means to manage its foreign exchange and commodity price risk.
+Canfor utilizes derivative financial instruments in the normal course of its operations as a means to manage its foreign exchange, energy cost and commodity price risk.
 Canfor's policy is not to utilize derivative financial instruments for trading or speculative purposes.

 The Company has chosen not to designate its derivative financial instruments as hedges.
-Consequently, such derivatives for which hedge accounting is not applied are carried on the Consolidated Balance Sheets at fair value, with changes in (realized and unrealized) fair value being recognized as 'Gain (loss) on derivative financial instruments' in the Consolidated Statements of Income (Loss).
+Consequently, the derivatives are carried on the Consolidated Balance Sheets at fair value, with changes in (realized and unrealized) fair value being recognized as 'Gain (loss) on derivative financial instruments' in the Consolidated Statements of Income (Loss).